 Most people go either for the best laptops or average ones.
 But the Acer Aspire 5 is in the middle of both these categories.
 The company has come up with a brilliant balance between performance and price.
 And that’s why we have enlisted the machine here.

-The laptop has a 15.6 inch display with an IPS panel and full HD resolution.
+The laptop has a 15.6-inch full HD display with an IPS panel.
 It has integrated graphics and 8GB of DDR4 RAM along with 256GB of storage space.
 To fuel things, Acer has equipped the laptop with 10th gen Intel Core i5.

 Design and Display

 When you look at the design of the laptop, it’s good enough, if not exceptional.
-And it’s quite a large laptop with just 4.85-pound weight.
+And it’s quite a large laptop for accounting professionals with just a 4.85-pound weight.
 We believe it’s neither too heavy nor ultra-lightweight.

 We believe it’s an elegantly looking understated machine with a lot to offer.
 The chassis is made of hard plastic with a textured surface on the lid.
 What we don’t like are its thick bezels.
 But then you have a large keyboard on the bottom half of the laptop.